Unless specified, the latest data by Aug 29, 2020. Please check here to see why this tracker can be a useful tool.

 COVID-19's First Wave

 Figure 1: How far have countries in the first wave progressed?

 Source: PET project, using data from Google, Apple, Amap, Baidu, Wind, ECDC, NHC of China, and the Johns Hopkins University.
 Note: DPM, the number of deaths per million people.

 - Mainland China went through a path similar to that in the Pandemic Economy Framework.
 After 29 days of contraction during the Response and Trough phases, the epidemic was effectively controlled when the Doubling Days of Confirmed Cases was around 10 and a rebound of economy from the low point of 80% was immediately observed.
-By June 29th, the economic activity has recovered to about 97%.
-In the absence of major shocks, the overall performance of the Chinese economy in the second quarter will be significantly better than that of the first quarter.
-Taking into consideration the stimulus policies being implemented recently or planned, the year-on-year economic growth in the third and fourth quarters will most likely be positive.
+By August 29th, the economic activity has recovered to the normal condition.
+China's GDP grew 3.2 percent year on year in the second quarter and 11.5 percent month-on-month, according to the National Bureau of Statistics, in line with PET project estimates.
+In the third and fourth quarters, with the addition of various stimulus policies, year-on-year growth should remain positive.

 - South Korea stayed in the Response and the Trough phases for 21 days, highlighting the effectiveness of their preparedness and rapid epidemic responses.
 The contraction of the economy is relatively low at around 5-6%.
-At present, they have returned to about 98% of the pre-COVID level, with doubling day above 110.
+At present, they have returned to nearly the pre-COVID level, with doubling day over 150.

 The Second Wave

 The advanced economies were hit in the second wave of the pandemic.
 Having paid substantial life and economic costs, most of them have entered the Recovery phase, with a few still remaining in the Trough.